Skip to content

 Warning

 Omitting the --api-key argument leaves your service naked.
-Others users of the system where your service is running could potentially hijack your server or even gain access to your files via the service.
+Other users of the system where your service is running could potentially hijack your server or even gain access to your files via the service.

 If everything worked, you should see output that looks something like this: